 If you need additional help with how to use Historypin, feel free to also watch this helpful walkthrough video

 To come up with ideas of how to use Historypin in the classroom, try browsing collections and see what other people have come up with.
 To begin, take a look at Historypin’s recommendations for teachers on how to use their tool to teach.
 The National Archives has their own collection with over 2000 pins created thanks to contributors all over the world.
 Other examples of massive collections that can be studied are this collection remembering WWI, a facial hair through time collection, or a collection surrounding Abraham Lincoln’s assassination.
 These examples demonstrate that if you are willing to think outside the box, you can come up with a truly unique collection that can grow thanks to the help of other users.

 As a project for the classroom, you could ask your students to gather photos from grandparents and map them using Historypin.
 Have them explore how the places photographed have changed using the available Streetview feature.
 Peter Papas discusses a similar idea on his blog post.
 Historypin offers useful templates for teachers and students thinking about the information related to their primary sources.
 The template will aid students in organizing their thoughts before plotting their photos.
 Historypin also provides a worksheet to help students plug in the correct metadata for their photos and a cheatsheet aiding the teacher in determining relevant information for each item.

 Middle school students creating a project for Youth Heritage Summit in California used Historypin to document the life of Cesar Chavez using photos from the area that relate to his life.
 Whether it’s adding to a collection or creating your own, Historypin will teach students the importance of primary sources and location.

-For more ideas and information on how to use TimelineJS, check out their Twitter account.
+For other ideas on how to use Historypin, try following their Twitter account.